isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

       (1) [Estimate how much CPF you can use to buy your next home](https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1){:target="_blank"}

       (2) Check your [CPF Housing Usage Limit](https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1){:target="_blank"} so you do not use up your CPF savings for your home
-  - title: Financial commitment as HDB flat owner
+  - title: Financial Commitment as HDB Flat Owner
     content: |
-      If you are a first-time homebuyer, you may not realise the [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} you have to make for an HDB housing loan.
+      If you are a first-time homebuyer, you should also include the [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} you would have to consider in your housing budget.
-  - title: How to apply for HDB Housing Loan
+  - title: How to Apply for HDB Housing Loan
     content: |
       Get your [required income documents ready](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents){:target="_blank"} such as your payslips for the past three months and latest 15 months' CPF contribution history.
         [Apply for your Housing Loan Eligibility (HLE) letter](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome){:target="_blank"} before your HDB appointment.